slavabdev/MS2-coffeeshop-website/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used in the project to ensure there were no syntax errors.
 * [W3C Markup Validator](https://validator.w3.org/nu/).
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 **Testing User Stories from User Experience (UX) Section**
+- As a **new visitor**, I want to understand what this website about and what its purpose.
+    - Upon entering the site, the user sees the company logo on the navigation bar and a slider with themed images of coffee and the key information of the company.
+When scrolling down the home page, the user gets all the basic information about the company.
+- As a **new visitor**, I want to easily navigate the site to get a content what I need;
+    - The website has a clear and understandable, responsive and fixed navigation bar, which allow to user navigate the pages and sections easily.
+    - User can navigate the website using navigation bar as well as buttons located on pages.
+- As a **new visitor**, I want to see a website, which works properly on my device;
+    - Website is made fully responsive, so it’s convenient to browse on a desktop, laptop, tablet and mobile devices.
+    - Website works stably with different browsers as well.
+- As a **new visitor**, I want to see a fully-filled website with up-to-date information;
+    - All information, including description, locations, services, contact details and internal/external files are relevant and up-to-date.
+- As a **new visitor** of a coffee shop site, I want to see short content blocks with nice and relevant pictures;
+    - The content blocks designed to be short and clear so as not to take up users time.
+- As a **new visitor**, I want to see a modern website with a pleasant colour palette.
+    - The website (including the buttons, forms and content) is made in the one style and using pleasant coffee colour palette.
+- As an **interested visitor** of a coffee shop site, I want to easily find clear information about its locations;
+    - There are three different ways to get to the location page - navbar, slider and location section on the Home page.
+    - On the location page user can pick any Holybean coffeeshop and zoom it in on the map, by clicking the "Show on map" button.
+Moreover, user can get a direction to a particular Holybean coffee shop by clicking a link inside the info window, which appears when the user clicks on a marker on the map.
+    - User can easily navigate between the locations using the map inside the locations page.
+- As an **interested visitor** of a coffee shop site, I want to easily find clear information about its special offers;
+    - User can easily find the actual information about the acting promo on the main page slider and in the promo section of the main page.
+    - Also the information about the promo is waiting for the user in location page (in the coffee shop block and in marker info window).
+- As an **interested visitor** in "coffee subscription" service, I want to get clear information on how it works and how can I apply;
+    - User can get to the coffee subscription page using the navigation bar, slider and the bottom section of the main page.
+    - The subscription page is made clear and all section are arranged in the logical order.
+This gives the ability to the user calmly get familiar with all the conditions and submit an application.
+- As an **interested visitor**, I want to easily find out how to contact with coffee shops, take a look at the menu, book a table or order a delivery;
+    - All the contact details are located on the location page.
+Because the user will intuitively look for this information there.
+    - To get rid of a user from typing manually, phone number and email are made as links.
+The menu is decorated as the link either and opens in a new tab.

+**Testing User Stories from User Experience (UX) Section**
   - As a **new visitor**, I want to understand whom this website belongs to and what its purpose.